eProsima/Integration-Service-docs/docs/use-case2.rst

 Now, the value must contain information (normally, :code:`HelloWorld`).

+The *ROS1* listener will shown the updated values as well.

 If you want to test the communication the other way around, launch Helloworld as  :code:`subscriber` and force an update in the *contextBroker* data while *eProsima Integration-Service* is executing with the same YAML file.
+Keep the *ROS1* listener application to avoid having two publisher at the same time, while possible, it may make difficult to check the example behavior.

 **Note**: Each time you execute *eProsima Integration-Service* with the :code:`soss` command in a new shell, please make sure to have done the sourcing of the colcon overlay with the command